 A shrub is a drink made with equal parts vinegar and sugar to which fruit, herbs, and spices are often added.
 The fruit and herbs macerate in the vinegar for a few weeks, giving the shrub its flavor.

-Then, you'll strain the infused vinegar and mix it with sugar which produces a strong, sweet-tart concentrate.
+Then, you'll strain the vinegar.
+You'll mix it with sugar to make a strong, sweet-tart concentrate.
 To serve shrubs, mix a few spoonfuls of the concentrate into a jar and top with mineral water.

 What's in it?

 To the vinegar, you'll add sweet cherries, thyme, and black pepper.
-While thyme and black pepper are often used in savory applications, they work well with many fruits, too - especially sweet cherries, figs, and red grapes.
+Thyme and black pepper are often used in savory dishes.
+But, they also work well with many fruits.
+They are especially good with sweet cherries, figs, and red grapes.
 The combination works beautifully with the tannic richness of the red wine vinegar.

 Tips for making shrubs

 Shrubs are easy to make, requiring patience above all else.
-You'll mash the fruit and herbs together in the vinegar, and then simply wait while the ingredients slowly release their flavor over time.
-After about 2 weeks, you need only to strain the vinegar and then mix it with sugar to form the shrub which will then keep for months in a dark cupboard.
+You'll mash the fruit and herbs in the vinegar.
+Then, you wait while they slowly release their flavor.
+After about 2 weeks, you need to strain the vinegar.
+Then, mix it with sugar to form the shrub.
+It will keep for months in a dark cupboard.

 - Mash the fruit and herbs just enough to break them up, not obliterate them.
-You're looking to just break the cell walls of the fruit and herbs enough so that they release their juices (and flavor) without completely losing their structure.
+You just want to break the cell walls of the fruit and herbs.
+This releases their juices (and flavor) without totally ruining their structure.

 - Use a nonmetal lid or line a metal lid with wax paper.
 Vinegar is acidic and will corrode a metal lid when left to sit for an extended period of time.
 Using a nonreactive metal, such as wood, glass, or plastic, works well.
 You can also line the lip of the jar with wax paper to prevent corrosion when using a metal lid.

-- Shake the jar daily, if you can manage it.
-Agitating the jar by shaking helps to distribute the cherries, thyme, and black pepper in this recipe more efficiently, so that the flavor improves - it also prevents a mother of vinegar from forming.
+- Shake the jar daily.
+Shaking the jar helps spread the cherries, thyme, and black pepper better.
+It makes the flavor improve and stops a mother of vinegar from forming.
 If you can't shake the jar daily, try every few days.

 - Mix the sugar in last.
-You might be tempted to add all the ingredients to the jar at once, but wait until after straining the herbs and fruit to add the sugar.
-If you add the sugar too early, you risk causing excessive fermentation and off-flavors.
+You might feel tempted to add all the ingredients to the jar at once.
+But, wait until after straining the herbs and fruit to add the sugar.
+Add the sugar too early.
+This risks too much fermentation and off-flavors.

 Variations